How do I apply to the School of Nursing?

 Undergraduate nursing courses are only offered at the Storrs campus.

 Those who already have a bachelor's degree in another field, and wish to prepare to become a registered nurse, can apply for our one-year CEIN/BS Accelerated Second Degree program, which is offered at the Avery Point, Stamford, Storrs, and Waterbury campuses.

 I was accepted into UConn as an undergraduate, but I wasn’t admitted into the nursing major.
 Can I change my major to nursing later?

 Students not admitted to the School of Nursing at the time of entry to the University may apply for admission through the School Change procedures.

 Such students should submit a completed School Change Petition form as well as a statement as to why they desire to change to the School of Nursing.
-School Change forms are due by February 1 of the academic year for Fall acceptance consideration.
+School Change forms are due by Feb.
+1 for Fall acceptance consideration.
 Decisions will be based on several criteria including the applicant's academic record, courses taken, and space availability.
 School Change applicants are normally expected to have a minimum cumulative GPA of 3.0 as well as math/science GPA that is equal or higher to be competitive.

 Are transfer students admitted into the undergraduate program?

 Transfer students are admitted to the School of Nursing on a competitive, space-available basis each year.
 Transfer applications are due to Undergraduate Admissions by Feb.
 1 of each year preceding Fall admission.

 Nursing classes range from 19-120 students depending on the individual course.
 A ratio of 1:8 is used during clinical practicum coursework.

 No. The School of Nursing utilizes teaching assistants to supplement regular faculty teaching in didactic and clinical courses.
 Teaching assistants who are experienced registered nurses returning to school for graduate coursework are used to help undergraduate students in simulated laboratory learning activities.